2014 Kiss of Love protest: Opposition

 Kiss of Love was met with opposition and criticism from certain sections of Indian society.
 Several religious and political groups such as Bharatiya Janata Yuva Morcha, SDPI, Sunni Yuvajana Sangham, Vishva Hindu Parishad, Shiv Sena, Bajrang Dal, Hindu Sena, Campus Front, Samastha Kerala Sunni Yuvajana Sanghom, Pattali Makkal Katchi, Hindu Makkal Katchi, and the Ernakulam wing of Kerala Students Union opposed this movement.
 These opposing groups claimed that public display of affection is against both Indian culture and the law of the land (under section 294 of the Indian Penal Code).
 The Kerala State Women's Commission opposed Kiss of Love stating that it was against the culture of Kerala.

-The proposed Kiss of Love event in Bengaluru received opposition from several quarters.
-Manjula Manasa, chairperson of the Karnataka State Women's Commission, described the event as uncivilized.
-Akhil Bharatiya Hindu Mahasabha, several Congress and BJP leaders, and various Hindutva proponents also opposed it.
+The proposed Kiss of Love event in Bengaluru received opposition from several quarters including Manjula Manasa, chairperson of the Karnataka State Women's Commission, Akhil Bharatiya Hindu Mahasabha, several Congress and BJP leaders, and various Hindutva proponents also opposed it.
 Bengaluru Police refused permission for the event, stating that kissing is an obscene act.
 Pramod Muthalik of Sri Ram Sena, the organizer behind the 2009 Mangalore pub attack, threatened to take the law into his hands if the campaign was held.